skrysmanski/ssh-env/README.md

 Here are some pointers:

 * **You control where your ssh files are stored:** ssh-env stores all of its data files inside a directory inside of ssh-env (`ssh-data`).
 This especially allows you to have multiple ssh-envs on the same computer and also makes sharing the files between computers a little bit easier.
-* **Easier to use on Windows:** There's usually no `ssh` available on Windows.
+* **Easier to use on Windows:** There's usually no `ssh` available on Windows (no longer true).
 Or you have some third-party product installed but need to open up a shell to get to `ssh`.
 On Windows, calling `ssh-env targetserver` greatly simplifies this process.
-* **Easier tooling:** `ssh` itself is pretty easy to use; however, its tools are not. ssh-env makes it pretty easy to create, check and install SSH key pairs and to manage the ssh-agent - all under one command.
+* **Easier tooling:** `ssh` itself is pretty easy to use; however, its tools are not. ssh-env makes it pretty easy to create, check, and install SSH key pairs and to manage the ssh-agent - all under one command.

 ## Importing an Existing SSH Key Pair